Pensions and inflation: check increases (and lower taxes) are triggered. The numbers

 Pensions, INPS checks increases in 2022

 Pensions and increases: much has been said in recent weeks, but how much will the checks fromInps Meanwhile, a number: over twenty million people will see an increase in their transfer from the pension fund.
 In detail i retirees who reach 1,500 euros gross of pension will have an additional 25 euros.
-There are 34 for the 2,000-euro checks and it is close to 50 euros for more than 3,000 euros a month.
-The retouching up also applies to minimum pensions And social allowances and it arises because the cost of living has grown a lot with accelerating inflation.
+There are 34 for the checks from 2,000 and it is close to 50 euros for more than 3,000 euros per month.
+The retouching up also applies to minimum pensions And social allowances and arises because the cost of living has grown a lot with accelerating inflation.

 Pensions, checks grow to 1.7% (gross).
 Inflation and tax cuts